10 Best Tarpon Bait: Live, Dead & Lure Options (May 2026)

 Mullet Chunks - The Easy Option

-Fresh mullet chunks provide an readily available alternative when ladyfish prove scarce.
+Fresh mullet chunks provide a readily available alternative when ladyfish prove scarce.
 Their oily flesh and strong scent make them highly effective for bottom fishing.
-Cut mullet into steaks or butterfly larger specimens, always leaving scales intact for flash and texture.
+Cut mullet into steaks or butterfly larger specimens, always leaving scales intact for flash and texture that attracts tarpon.

 Unlike ladyfish, keep the head on mullet chunks.
 The head contains oils and scent glands that increase attraction.
 Score the flesh deeply to release more scent into the water column.
-Size your chunks according to target fish, with 6-8 inch pieces ideal for most situations.
+Size your chunks according to target fish, with 6-8 inch pieces ideal for most situations targeting adult tarpon.

 Catfish Pieces - The Hidden Gem

 The tough texture of catfish resists small bait stealers while maintaining integrity in current.
 This durability means fewer bait changes and more time in the strike zone.
-Cut catfish into 4-6 inch chunks, slightly smaller than other dead baits due to their density.
+Cut catfish into 4-6 inch chunks, slightly smaller than other dead baits due to their density and firmness.

 One significant advantage involves availability.
 When bait shops run low on traditional options, catfish remains readily available and affordable.
-Their firm flesh also freezes well, making them convenient for spontaneous trips.
+Their firm flesh also freezes well, making them convenient for spontaneous trips when fresh options aren't available.

 Bluefish Sections - The Oily Attractor

 Bluefish sections excel when maximum scent dispersal is needed.
 Their extremely oily flesh creates a slick that tarpon can follow from hundreds of yards away.
-This makes bluefish particularly effective in murky water or when fishing large areas.
+This makes bluefish particularly effective in murky water or when fishing large areas where visibility is limited.

 Cut Bait Combinations

 Combining different cut baits can trigger strikes when single offerings fail.
 Mix ladyfish and mullet chunks on the same hook, or alternate baits between multiple rods.
-This variety appeals to different tarpon preferences and increases your odds of success.
+This variety appeals to different tarpon preferences and increases your odds of success during tough bites.

 Best Artificial Bait for Tarpon - Bonus Options